#CostofLiving #SolidBeauty

 However, the benefits of stripping off the pot in the current economy go beyond benefits just for the planet.

-With UK consumer spending decreasing by over 50% in recent weeks and most customers looking to save money, solid beauty could prove to be an economic solution and with Lush this goes even further as to ensuring the workers manufacturing and producing the products are paid a real living wage.
+With UK consumer spending decreasing by over 50% in recent weeks and most customers looking to save money, solid beauty could prove to be an economic solution and with Lush this goes even further as to ensuring the permanent workers manufacturing and producing the products are paid a real living wage.

 When using one £9 Lush Shampoo Bar, customers would save on the use of three 200ml bottles of liquid shampoo – meaning when a customer is spending more than £3 on a bottle of shampoo, a solid alternative would save a substantial amount over the course of a year.